The Guianas Experience

 The best place to exchange money is in Georgetown – it has many banks and exchange bureaux.
 It tends to be quicker at the bureaux.
 Guyana is starting to have more ATMs as well.
 We recommend that you bring US dollars to change, as these attract the best rate of exchange and are more widely accepted than other currencies.
 However once you leave Georgetown it will be much more difficult to change money, although US dollars are accepted in many lodges.
 If you are arriving late at night and leaving Georgetown the following morning and need to change money, please advise us beforehand in order that we can facilitate this for you.

 Credit cards and travellers cheques

 Credit and debit cards not widely accepted for payments, even in larger towns and cities, and they are not accepted at the lodges.
-It will be be difficult for you to change travellers' cheques outside of Georgetown and we do not recommend bringing them.
+If you do want to bring travellers’ cheques, you should bring US dollar cheques only.

 Best time to go

 As Guyana and Suriname are situated just above the equator, they enjoy year round warm temperatures with an average in the high twenties (Celsius), with high humidity.
 It is cooler at the coast than in the interior.
 The interior experiences two wet seasons – the main one from May to September and a shorter rainy period in December.

 In Guyana, the national and official language is English, although this tends to be a Creole version which can sometimes be slightly difficult to understand.
 In addition to English, Guyana’s indigenous Indian communities have languages of their own.
 In Suriname, Dutch is the official language.

 Both countries are a bit of a mixed bag when it comes to religion, with the spread reflecting immigration to the country under colonial rule.
 Around half the population is Christian, 35% are Hindu, and 10% Moslem.